2022 Serbian local elections: Aranđelovac

+An election was held for the Municipal Assembly of Aranđelovac due to the expiry of the term of the previous assembly elected in 2018.

 On 16 February, SNS submitted their ballot list for the election, and a day later, the Serbian Party Oathkeepers (SSZ) submitted their ballot list.
 The Socialist Party of Serbia (SPS)–United Serbia (JS) coalition submitted their ballot on 18 February.
 POKS submitted its list on 21 February, while the Dveri–Healthy Serbia (ZS) coalition submitted its ballot later that day.
-The United Serbia (US) coalition list and Enough is Enough (DJB) list were later confirmed by the City Election Commission.
+The United for the Victory of Serbia (UZPS) coalition list and Enough is Enough (DJB) list were later confirmed by the City Election Commission.
 During the campaign period, SNS youth representatives launched an initiative to landscape the area near a local railway station.
 SPS representatives signed an agreement with the Greens of Serbia on 25 February, which formalised their coalition in Aranđelovac.

 In the municipality of Aranđelovac, there were 36,847 eligible citizens that were able to vote in the local election.
 The local City Election Commission reported that the turnout was 63%.
 The Serbian Progressive Party won 19 seats, while the SPS–JS coalition won seven.
-The Serbian Party Oathkeepers won 5 seats, while the United Serbia coalition won four, and the Dveri–ZS coalition won three seats.
+The Serbian Party Oathkeepers won 5 seats, while the United for the Victory of Serbia coalition won four, and the Dveri–ZS coalition won three seats.
 Two seats were won by POKS, while the Enough is Enough party won one.

+Incumbent mayor Bojan Radović of the Serbian Progressive Party was confirmed for another term in office after the election.

+Zoran Zečević appeared in the seventh position on the list of the Serbian Party Oathkeepers and was not immediately elected.
+He received a mandate on 22 July 2024 as the replacement for another party delegate.